 When Helmut Schön’s side were pipped by Yugoslavia in qualifying for the 1968 tournament, England reached the last four; after that point, the general rule of thumb was that Germany would always progress at least one stage further than their rivals.
 This remained the case until 2000 when both sides were knocked out in the first phase, with England finally going one better four years later.

 In Austria and Switzerland in 2008 normal service had been resumed: while England had failed to qualify for the tournament, Jogi Löw’s German side went on to reach the final.
-Four years later in Poland and the Ukraine, Germany would reach the last four, while England would be eliminated at the quarter-final stage.
+Four years later in Poland and the Ukraine, Germany went on to reach the last four, while England were eliminated at the quarter-final stage.
+In the expanded tournament in France in 2016, Germany again made the semi-finals, while England were eliminated in the last sixteen.

 On the graph below, Germany’s three European Championship victories in 1972, 1980 and 1996 are marked A, B and C.